Claiming benefits in Europe - EEA countries

 If you work for a UK employer in the EEA, you will usually be able to get Statutory Sick Pay.
 You will get this as long as you qualify under the general rules.

-If you have a disability or you are a carer and you leave Great Britain to live in another EEA state or Switzerland you may be able to receive your disability benefit abroad.
+If you have a disability or you are a carer and you leave The United Kingdom to live in a EEA state or Switzerland, you may be able to receive your disability benefit abroad.

-Your entitlement to Disability Living Allowance and the amount is based on the information you told the Disability and Carers Service in the UK.
+Your entitlement to Disability Living Allowance or Personal Independence Payment and the amount is based on the information you told the Disability and Carers Service or PIP Centre in the UK.
 If there are any changes to the information it is your responsibility to tell them.

 - Disability Living Allowance for children